Marketing Theories – Boston Consulting Group Matrix

 Star products all have rapid growth and dominant market share.
 This means that star products can be seen as market leading products.
 These products will need a lot of investment to retain their position, to support further growth as well as to maintain its lead over competing products.
 This being said, star products will also be generating a lot of income due to the strength they have in the market.
 The main problem for product portfolio managers it to judge whether the market is going to continue to grow or whether it will go down.
 Star products can become Cash Cows as the market growth starts to decline if they keep their high market share.

 Cash cows don’t need the same level of support as before.
 This is due to less competitive pressures with a low growth market and they usually enjoy a dominant position that has been generated from economies of scale.
 Cash cows are still generating a significant level of income but is not costing the organisation much to maintain.
 These products can be “milked” to fund Star products.

 Dogs (low share, low growth)

-Product classified as dogs always have a weak market share in a low growth market.
+Products classified as dogs always have a weak market share in a low growth market.
 These products are very likely making a loss or a very low profit at best.
 These products can be a big drain on management time and resources.
-The question for managers are whether the investment currently being spent on keeping these products alive, could be spent on making something that would be more profitable.
+The question for managers is whether the investment currently being spent on keeping these products alive could be spent on making something that would be more profitable.
 The answer to this question is usually yes.

 Also sometime referred to as Question Marks, these products prove to be tricky ones for product managers.
-These products are in a high growth market but does not seem to have a high share of the market.
-The could be reason for this such as a very new product to the market.
+These products are in a high growth market but do not seem to have a high share of the market.
+The reason for this could be that it's a very new product to the market.
 If this is not the case, then some questions need to be asked.
 What is the organisation doing wrong?
-What is competitors doing right?
+What are its competitors doing right?
 It could be that these products just need more investment behind them to become Stars.

 A completed matrix can be used to assess the strenght of your organisation and its product portfolio.
 Organisations would ideally like to have a good mix of cash cows and stars.
 There are four assumptions that underpin the Boston Consulting Group Matrix: